Relational Models for the Lambek Calculus with Intersection and Constants: An Infinite Conjunction: Iterative Division

 \section{An Infinite Conjunction: Iterative Division}

 Now let us return to our weak completeness result (Section~\ref{S:weak}).
-As noted above (Remark~\ref{Rem:filter}), adding an explicit unit constant allowed us to label each edge in our graphs by just one formula, not a set of formulae.\footnote{In the setting of Mikula\'s~\cite{Mikulas2015Studia,Mikulas2015Synthese}, this formula generates a {\em principal} filter of all formulae which are ``valid'' on the edge.} Besides making the construction simpler, this has one more interesting consequence.
-Namely, we can easily extend our proof to the case of {\em infinite} conjunctions.
-In contrast, for Mikul\'as' proofs~\cite{Mikulas2015Synthese,Mikulas2015Studia} this is not so easy, since the sets which are used as labels are filters, and filters are closed only under {\em finite} meets.
-Possibly, this issue could be overcome by modifying the notion of filter and making it closed under (specific kinds of) infinite meets, but our approach is much clearer and simpler.
+The construction used in its proof, where each edge is labelled by just one formula\footnote{In the setting of Mikula\'s~\cite{Mikulas2015Studia,Mikulas2015Synthese}, this formula generates a {\em principal} filter of all formulae which are ``valid'' on the edge.}, allows extension to {\em infinite} conjunctions.

 In order to make our syntax simpler, we shall not consider arbitrary infinite conjunctions, since this would require development of an infinitary formula language.
 We concentrate on one important particular case, in which the formula language is finitary (while proofs could be infinitary).
 This particular case of infinitary conjunction is connected to the Kleene star.